If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 Is North Carolina a good place to live?

 With a thriving business climate, low cost of living and beautiful landscapes across the state, living in North Carolina is a dream.
-With a population over 10 million, North Carolina is the tenth largest state in the U.S. and it continues to grow.
+With a population of over 10 million, North Carolina is the ninth largest state in the U.S. and it continues to grow.
 It’s a popular state for transplants, especially millennials, and it offers all sorts of lifestyles for a variety of residents.

-Raleigh, Durham and Chapel Hill make up the “Triangle” region, and they’re some of the most popular destinations to call home.
+Raleigh, Durham, and Chapel Hill make up the “Triangle” region, and they’re some of the most popular destinations to call home.
 North Carolina has recently emerged as a research and technology hub, which might not paint the clearest picture of life in this state—because what really gives North Carolina its charm is the small-town community and unique personality.

 No matter which town you decide on, we can tell you one thing: you’re going to love moving to North Carolina.